vmtenorio/vue-task-list/README.md

             });
         }
     },
-    template: listTemplate
-});
+    // This template will contain the HTML to be placed wherever a "task-list"
+    // element is created in our webpage
+    template: listTemplate // This is a variable whose contents are detailed next });
 ```

-Here, I'm creating a global component (can be used anywhere) called task-item, that contains some data (as a function, this is important), the methods to manipulate it and a template.
+Here, I'm creating a global component (can be used anywhere) called `task-item`, that contains some data (as a function, this is important), the methods to manipulate it and a template.
 The `data` function returns two placeholder tasks inside an array, and the `methods` are used to add new tasks (when clicking the "Add a new task" button on the page) and to submit the information introduced in the interface (in this case, it prints the submitted data inside the "You submitted" section of the webpage, but it could also send the data via API using a library like Axios, as it can be seen in the comments).

 Now that I have defined this component, I can use the `task-list` HTML tag anywhere in the document.
 Vue would then substitute this element by the contents of the `template` attribute, in this case, the `listTemplate` variable, that contains: